 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 The attainment and progress of all children is monitored on entry and then at four monthly intervals throughout their time with us.
 Children who are not meeting typical age appropriate expectations will be identified and staff will discuss their learning with their parents/carers so that together we can plan to support them to make progress.
-Those children will be highlighted to all adults working with them and the Special Educational Needs Co-ordinator (SENCo), currently the Deputy Headteacher, so that everyone who comes into contact with each child knows how to help them.
+Those children will be highlighted to all adults working with them and the Special Educational Needs Co-ordinator (SENCo), so that everyone who comes into contact with each child knows how to help them.
 High quality teaching will target identified areas.
 Parents will be kept fully informed of this and it is possible through daily contact with child’s Key Person.
 If parents need to be informed of any specific concerns, a meeting would be arranged with the parent.
 Where progress is less than expected it will be necessary to put additional support in place and a thorough assessment of a child’s needs takes place.
 This will be supported by the SENCo and includes the views of the parents and child concerned.
 If there are indications of a range of learning difficulties then the child will be recorded as having special educational needs (SEN).
 Parents will be informed and involved throughout this process.
 Parents who are concerned that their child may have SEN issues should not hesitate to speak to their child’s Key Person, the SENCo or the Headteacher.

 How will school staff support my child?